The Last Mrs. Parrish

 The Last Mrs. Parrish is an upcoming American crime thriller film directed by Robert Zemeckis.
-It is based on the novel of the same name by Liv Constantine.
+The screenplay by Andrea Berloff and John Gatins is based on the 2017 novel by Liv Constantine, the pen name of sisters Lynne and Valerie Constantine.

 Premise

 A con artist's plan to scam a wealthy couple by becoming the husband's new wife is upended when she discovers the complexity of the wife's life.